charlesdlrsa/dev_log_tournees_infirmiers/README.md

 allows nurses to check their daily planning, the different appointments and the journeys between these appointments.
 Moreover, they also can also report their days off.

-We dockerized the project and deployed it on Typhoon-Viarezo, feel free to go check it out at <a href='https://dev-log-tournees-infirmiers.typhoon.viarezo.fr'> this address <a/>.
+We dockerized the project and deployed it on Typhoon-Viarezo, feel free to go check it out at <a href='https://dev-log-tournees-infirmiers.typhoon.viarezo.fr'> this address <a/>.<br/>
+You can choose to do all your manipulations on a local version.
+In this case, follow the part "Installing and running Nursissimo application on a local version".
+But you can also choose to do all the tests on our online version.
+In this case, you can bypass the next part and go directly to "Try our features with the database examples"

 <br/>

-## Installing and running Nursissimo application
+## Installing and running Nursissimo application on a local version

 **1.** Install the Python `virtualenv` package: